pastagang/pastagang/london/readme.md

 If you're organising events in the London coding scene, I highly recommend having a central listing of your events somewhere to make our community more accessible to outsiders, even if that only means a single static page that you update.
 Bonus points if you can give out updates to people in some way, so they don't have to keep manually checking.

+I'm also trying to keep this list to grassroots events only. ie: Events run by volunteers, not events run by companies.
+And only events you go to for the hell of it, not events to demo or pitch your startup or job project.

 Thank you!

 <br>